flatironinstitute/finufft/devel/v2spec.md

 finufft_makeplan is passed ptr to opts object, or NULL which uses defaults.

-[should finufft_makeplan return a plan object, or a pointer to plan? no]
+[should finufft_makeplan return a plan object, or a pointer to plan? no.
+Instead it needs an error code, so return that.
+A ptr to plan is an arg.]